Digital Topography of the Baltic Sea

 Application of data and disclaimer of warranty

 These data sets are a piece of scientific work which relies on free interchange of scientific data.
-Therefore the data are available for scientific research only.
+Therefore the data are available for scientific research.
 The data must not be used for navigation.
-Any commercial use is prohibited.
-Any kind of warranty is excluded.

 1. Update from 01.05.2002